-The Belt and Road Initiative (BRI), China’s infrastructure push spanning over 80 countries and worth over USD1.5 trillion over ten years, will have significant economic, geopolitical and investment implications for China, but likely even more so for BRI-recipient countries.
+The Belt and Road Initiative (BRI), China’s ambitious infrastructure and investment plan worth over $1.5 trillion over ten years, will have enormous economic, geopolitical and investment implications for China.

 Six economic corridors (the belt) and the Maritime Silk Road (the road)

 What will China get from BRI?

 A GDP boost: It helps China address manufacturing overcapacity issues and increase exports.
 This should accelerate China’s real GDP growth by at least 0.1 percentage point annually over the next decade.

 A move up the global value chain: BRI makes it easier for China to relocate its low-cost manufacturing to other low-cost countries.
 At the same time, it can upgrade its production to high value-added products.

 An extension of soft power: As the US turns more inward-looking, China is strengthening its credentials as a champion of free trade.
 BRI extends its foreign policy soft power and elevates its global status.